 - Rates raise revenue to fund community services and facilities.

 - Long term financial plans should underpin rate setting.

 - Schools, religious institutions and land used for charitable purposes are exempt from rates.

-- Rates are imposed uniformly (a single rate in the dollar for all properties) or differentially (different rates in the dollar for different categories).
+- Rates are imposed uniformly (a single rate in the dollar for all properties) or differentially (different rates in the dollar for different categories of property use).

 What you’ve told us